Sevinj Vagifgizi

-Early years
+Early life

-Sevinj Vagif gizi Abbasova was born on July 5, 1989, in the Fuzuli District.
-After the occupation of the Fuzuli District during the First Nagorno-Karabakh War in August 1993, she began to live as a refugee with her family.
-In 1995–2006 she studied at secondary school No. 297 named after E. Aliyev, Binagadi District, and in 2006–2010 she studied at the Faculty of Journalism of Baku State University.
+Sevinj Vagif gizi Abbasova was born on July 5ç 1989 in the Fuzuli District.
+Following the occupation of the Fizuli District during the First Nagorno-Karabakh War in August 1993, she and her family became internally displaced persons and settled in Baku.

+From 1995 to 2006, she studied at secondary school No. 297 named after E. Aliyev in the Binagadi District of Baku.
+From 2006 to 2010, she studied journalism at Baku State University.